 Q: What is your typical schedule like?

 A: I spend the majority of my time with engineering, sales and marketing talking to customers.
-I devote significant time to recruiting because we’re a growing business.
+I devote significant time to recruiting because we’re a growing organization.
 In addition, I spend a good chunk of my time working with customers and prospects to explain our technology, its integration, how it can empower and ultimately, its value.
 And, of course weave customer feedback back into engineering efforts.

 Q: What projects are you currently working on?

 A: We are architecting and designing what we want to do next and helping create the stories of the things we want to build.
-In particular, we’re working to unify the workflows across our two cloud products (NowSecure INTEL and AUTO) into a single platform, allowing our customers to take advantage of features in a common singular way.
+In particular, we’re working to unify the workflows across our two cloud products (NowSecure Platform and AUTO) into a single platform, allowing our customers to take advantage of features in a common singular way.

 For example, we are enabling customers to pull in apps from third-party stores like the Apple® App Store® and Google Play™ to compare them against what they tested internally prior to releasing to app stores.
 We are finalizing global app binary support which enables mobile apps distributed in multiple stores to be tested once for broader coverage and efficiency.
 We are also expanding our alerts and messaging to push more real-time information to the people who need to know, and really futhers the “shift left” concept of testing security during the build cycle.